PhilipVigus/Learning-Notes/interview-questions.md

 #### Working with Rails controllers (Action Controller)

-Understand the relationship between resources and REST.
+1. Understand the relationship between resources and REST.

+   Resources set up routes to controllers covering the basic CRUD operations.
+The mapping specifies the controller for the resource, and a method within the controller based on the HTTP method called on the route

-Understand nested routing and how to restrict resources routes using except and only.
+2. Understand nested routing and how to restrict resources routes using except and only.

+   Used when a resource is logically the child of another, parent resource, eg article > comment.
+Specifies the route path as being article/:id/comment/:id

-Describe the Rails routing process from browser request through to controller action.
+3. Describe the Rails routing process from browser request through to controller action.
-Understand how to respond to requests for different formats (e.g. HTML/ JSON) on the same route.
+4. Understand how to respond to requests for different formats (e.g. HTML/ JSON) on the same route.
-Describe controller filters and how these relate to controller inheritance.
+5. Describe controller filters and how these relate to controller inheritance.

+   Filters are hooks that run before, after or around controller actions, eg before_action

 #### Working with Rails views (Action View)